JunyeolYu/llama_v1/README.md

 ## Setup

-In a container by `pytorch-23.05-py3` image, run:
+In a container with `pytorch-23.05-py3` image, run:
 ```
 pip install -r requirements.txt
 ```